 The Bolt Ladder, a satellite of Gibraltar Rock, became popular because of a line of bolts that were put up by two Sierra Club members for a rock climbing class.
 This way the students learn how to use direct aid to climb a rock.
-I have istructed climbing partners hauling systems as a rehearsal for wall climbing.
+I have instructed climbing partners hauling systems as a rehearsal for wall climbing.
 I didn’t want to have to shout instructions when we actually got on the wall.

-Another reason for popularity of The Bolt Ladder its zero approach status.
+Another reason for popularity of The Bolt Ladder is its zero approach status.
 You have guessed right.
 It’s situated right next to a mountain road.
 The lower half of this seventy foot clean sandstone formation is actually a road cut.
 For many years there was a dirt hill on the base of this rock.
-With more and more climbers visiting and moving around on the base, the dirt hill is all gone resulting an even larger formation than the original.
+With more and more climbers visiting and moving around on the base, the dirt hill is all gone resulting in an even taller formation than the original.
 I have no doubt that rain played a big part in the erosion of the dirt hill as well.
-Another good deed done by the was to dislodge many loose boulders from half way up the rock.
+Another good deed done by the climbers was to dislodge many loose boulders from half way up the rock.
 The Bolt Ladder is pretty clean now.

 Climbs of The Bolt Ladder